-The U.S. post-9/11 wars have displaced at least 37 million people in and from eight countries: Afghanistan, Iraq, Pakistan, Yemen, Somalia, the Philippines, Libya, and Syria.
+The U.S. post-9/11 wars have displaced at least 38 million people in and from Afghanistan, Iraq, Pakistan, Yemen, Somalia, the Philippines, Libya, and Syria.

 When Afghan refugees do repatriate, they return to a country that remains plagued by war, poverty, and lawlessness.
-According to a 2012 report by the Feinstein International Center, one in three Afghan children are malnourished, with rates far higher in conflict-affected regions.
-Access to health care remains very limited, with 15 percent of the population without access to even basic healthcare services.
+A December 2020 United Nations report revealed that “nearly half of Afghan children face acute malnutrition.”
+Access to health care remains very limited, with a portion of the population lacking access to even basic healthcare services.
 In areas where fighting continues, militants lack respect for the neutrality of health care facilities, making visiting these facilities dangerous.

 Afghan IDPs and repatriated refugees unable to return to their original places of origin often live in informal settlements, where many people have died due to environmental conditions and illness.